I spend a lot of my time envisioning the future. I’ve been literally invested in it for a long time.

 What I envision is typically more than half creativity/insanity and confirmation bias.
 But I get a few things right.

 Two months ago, the idea we’d be migrating into virtual space was more fantastic than it probably seems to you now, sitting there at your keyboards, many of you wondering when you’ll work again.
-Just as I was broadly right about ebooks but skewed in my view of the specific drivers of the technology, I think I’m broadly correct in thinking that we will be inverting our relationship between the physical world and virtual worlds, to the point that in the next few decades we inhabit virtual countries and in the next few hundred years we even speciate in our virtual worlds.
+Just as I was broadly right about ebooks but skewed in my view of the specific drivers of the technology, I think I’m broadly correct that we will be inverting our relationship between the physical world and virtual worlds, to the point that in the next few decades we inhabit virtual countries and in the next few hundred years we even speciate in our virtual worlds.

 I will write a long paper for a publisher on this soon, but here are a few short observations and ideas: